 The general course of studies for the MLib may be taken in one year of full-time study or a longer period of part-time study.
-Candidates will complete a minimum course work requirement of the equivalent of 9 42-hour subjects.
+Candidates will complete a minimum course work requirement of the equivalent of nine 42-hour subjects.
 Subjects may be chosen from those offered in the Library Management and Information Science courses as well as those in the general program.
-Up to two subjects may be chosen from graduate subjects offered by other Schools or departments with approval of the Head of the School of Librarianship and the Head of School in which the subjects are offered.
-A student in the general M Lib program may choose to undertake a project in lieu of one 42-hour subject.
+Up to two subjects may be chosen from graduate subjects offered by other schools or departments with approval of the Head of the School of Librarianship and the Head of School In which the subjects are offered.
+A student in the general MLib program may choose to undertake a project in lieu of one 42-hour subject.

 If a candidate in the general program elects to undertake a project, he or she will normally take 55.844G Project Seminar listed below or 55.807G Research Methods in Librarianship or 55.822G Operations Research.
 The course work requirements for students undertaking the Project will be reduced by the equivalent of one 42-hour subject.

-Hour s per sessior
+Hours per session

-(S1 or S2)
+(1 S1 or S2)

 55.830G Bibliographic Control 42

 55.831G Strategic Planning in

 Information Agencies 42

 55.832G Women in the Information

-Professions 42
+Professions 42 .

-Seminar in the History of the Book 42
+55.833G Seminar in the History of the Book 42

 55.834G Seminar in History and Biography

 in Library and Information Science 42

 55.835G Seminar in Scientific and Technical

 Communication 42

-55.836G Seminar in Bibliometric and
+55.836G

 Scientometric Indicators 42

-Case Studies in Archival Manageme
+Case Studies in Archival Managemen

 Preservation Administration 42

 Administrative History and Archives 42

 Archives and the Law 42

 Community Information Services 42

-55.842G Evaluation and Performance
+55.842Q Evaluation and Performance

-Measurement in Information Agencie es 42
+Measurement in Information Agencies 42

 55.843G

 Information Science 42

-Project Seminar 42
+55.844G 42

+55.845G Information Technology in Asia 42

-55.901G Project Report •
+55.901G Project Report 42

-8920 Master of Librarianship (By Formal Course Work) Full-time §
+8920 Master of Librarianship (by Formal Course Work) Full-time §